-Stu Posted August 5, 2015 Share Posted August 5, 2015 You will probably find that as long as the oxygen sensor is operational that the current ecu is fine so you wont need to touch anything.
+Stu Posted August 5, 2015 Posted August 5, 2015 You will probably find that as long as the oxygen sensor is operational that the current ecu is fine so you wont need to touch anything.
 An old Turbo S I had ran a 5efhte with a VF8/CT9 Hybrid turbo (among other mods) on a factory 2et ecu without any issues at all.
 It went ever so slightly lean as the boost came on (very early) but actually dropped into the mid 11 afr's at peak load/rpm.
 Base timing was set at the standard 10 degrees and I ran 95 octane fuel.
 For you car I would recommend swapping the rear muffler and then getting a wideband on it just to see whats going on.
 If you have a detset you may find you can actually wind some more timing into it dependent on the fuel your running.
-Quote Link to post Share on other sites
+Quote

 Recommended Posts